Steelers end with a groan against Ravens - Mash Viral

 In second and 10, however, Hodges was fired again, this time for Matthew Judon, who stripped him of the ball.
 Samuels hurriedly fell to fall on the loose ball, but it came out from under him and Michael Pierce He recovered it to return the ball to the Ravens.

-That created an 8-yard touchdown led by Justice Hill, who bounced off the tackle attempts at Terrell Edmunds Y Cam heyward to enter the final zone.
+That created an 8-yard touchdown run by Justice hill, which bounced off the tackle attempts by Terrell Edmunds Y Cam heyward to enter the final zone.

 "We don't tackle well," Heyward said, adding.
 "This game will humiliate you."